-"The hundred talents of silver were for casting the sockets of the sanctuary and the sockets for the curtain."
+"The hundred talents of silver were to pour the sockets of the Sanctuary and the sockets for the Curtain; a hundred sockets for a hundred talents, a talent per socket."
 (38:27)

 The Torah tells us that Hashem required that one hundred talents of silver, which were collected for the mitzvah of machatzis ha'shekel from each member of Klal Yisrael, be used for the sockets that would support the walls of the Mishkan and the pillars of the Paroches (the curtain in front of the Kodesh HaKodashim).